cooolgamer/3DS-custom-keyboard/README.md

 ## Need help or info?
 You can contact me on my [Discord server](https://discord.gg/RxeZcgGRQB)

-## About 3dstool, ctrtool and makerom
-You will find in the "PC/bin" folder on the releases, 3 executables, these are older versions of [makerom and ctrtool](https://github.com/3DSGuy/Project_CTR/releases) and [3dstool](https://github.com/dnasdw/3dstool/releases) because the newer ones doesn't work properly.

 ## Credits:
 * [HMRT](https://github.com/schrmh/HMRT) (HomeMenu Rebuild Tool) which allowed me to easily extract and edit the cia